a-bautista/mydashboard_tasks/README.md

     `git remote remove heroku`

+Install gunicorn

+    `pip3 install gunicorn`

 Create the file Procfile with the contents (install gunicorn first):

-    `pip3 install gunicorn`
     `web: gunicorn <name_of_your_app>.wsgi --log-file -`

 Create a runtime.txt file which will contain the version of your Python version:

     `python-3.6.9`

+Install whitenoise for the production file

+    `pip3 install whitenoise`

 Create your secret keys for the settings file:

     `heroku config:set SECRET_KEY="<settings_password>"`

- Install whitenoise for the production file

-    `pip3 install whitenoise`

- This project has the following structure:

- mydashboard_tasks
-    |----mydashboard
-            | components
-            | live-static
-            | static
-            | task
-            | templates
-            | db.sqlite3
-            | manage.py
-            | mydashboard ----------| __init__.py
-            |                       | settings.py
-            |                       | urls.py
-            |                       | wsgi.py
-            |                       | forms.py
-            | .gitignore
-            | Dockerfile
-            | Dockerfile-local
-            | Procfile
-            | README.md
-            | requirements.txt
-            | runtime.txt
-            | ToDo.txt

- Because of the following file structure of the app, the wsgi.py, Procfile, Local and Production files, and mydashboard/url.py files need to be modified to include the new route of the file structure, i.e.,mydashboard.mydashboard.settings, mydashboard.mydashboard.wsgi, mydashboard.mydashboard.wsgi.application, mydashboard.task (from the installed_apps), mydashboard.task.urls.

-After this you can try running heroku with `heroku local web`.

 In order to fix the static media files you need to add the following line in the middleware section from the local.py file.

 'whitenoise.middleware.WhiteNoiseMiddleware', # this line is mandatory in order to see the css and images

+Make sure to have the correct path for displaying the media files:

+`BASE_DIR = os.path.dirname(os.path.dirname(os.path.dirname(os.path.abspath(__file__))))`

+Allow the following hosts:

+`ALLOWED_HOSTS = ['dashboard-telos.herokuapp.com']`

+Add the files you have modified, then commit the changes and push them to Heroku:

+`git add -A`
+`git push heroku master`